 The Slieve League Cliffs are among the highest sea cliffs in Europe rising 1972 feet above the Atlantic Ocean (making them nearly 3 times higher than the famous Cliffs of Mohar in County Clare!).
 The Irish name for the cliffs in Irish is ‘Sliabh Liag’ meaning the Grey Mountain.
-There are terrrific views across Donegal Bay towards the mountains of Sligo and Mayo and to the north west is Rathlin island and Glencolmcille.
+There are terrific views across Donegal Bay towards the mountains of Sligo and Mayo and to the northwest is Rathlin island and Glencolmcille.
 A short walk will take you to the right of the amazing cliff face of Bunglas which rises over 306m above the ocean.
-The ruins of an ancient church sits near the summit pass as does a Napoleonic 19th century watchtower.
+The ruins of an ancient church sit near the summit pass as does a Napoleonic 19th-century watchtower.
 This is as wild and dramatic as Ireland can get.